libp2p/specs/protocol-select/README.md

 When doing Hole Punching over TCP, the [_Direct Connection Upgrade through Relay_][DCUTR] protocol coordinates the two nodes to _simultaneously_ dial each other, thus, when successful, resulting in a TCP Simultaneous Open connection.
-The two nodes are assigned their role (client / server) out-of-band by the [_Direct Connection Upgrade through Relay_][DCUTR] protocol.
+The two nodes are assigned their role (dialer / listener) out-of-band by the [_Direct Connection Upgrade through Relay_][DCUTR] protocol.

 #### Uncoordinated TCP Simultaneous Open